Endemol Shine Group

-Endemol Shine Group B.V. (stylized as EndemolShineGroup) was a Dutch production and distribution company of scripted and non-scripted content, responsible for programmes such as Big Brother, Deal or No Deal, The Money Drop, Fear Factor, MasterChef, Your Face Sounds Familiar, Peaky Blinders, Black Mirror, Humans, Grantchester and Tin Star.
+Endemol Shine Group B.V. (stylized as EndemolShineGroup) was a Dutch production and distribution company of scripted and non-scripted content, responsible for programmes such as Big Brother, Deal or No Deal, The Money Drop, Fear Factor, MasterChef, Mr. Bean, Your Face Sounds Familiar, Peaky Blinders, Black Mirror, Humans, Grantchester and Tin Star.

 In 2018, Endemol Shine Group had 700 productions on air across 270 platforms and channels.
 K7 Media report's Tracking the Giants: Top 100 Travelling TV Formats 2018-19 also recognized Endemol Shine Group as the production and distribution company with the most travelled formats in 2018.

 Formed in 2015 through a merger of Dutch television studio Endemol and Elisabeth Murdoch's UK-based studio Shine Group, Endemol Shine Group companies included Dragonfly, Kudos, and Princess Productions.
 It also included Shine TV which was founded in 2001 by Elisabeth Murdoch; and Metronome Film & Television, a Scandinavian-based production group.
 EndemolShine International was the group's international distribution arm responsible for the distribution of the various formats of the group.
 The group also established international companies Endemol Shine North America, Endemol Shine Australia, Endemol Shine India, Endemol Shine Germany, Endemol Shine France, and Endemol Shine Iberia.

-From 20 March 2019 to 3 July 2020, it was jointly owned by The Walt Disney Company and Apollo Global Management, with each holding a 50% share.
+From 20 March 2019 to 3 July 2020, it was jointly owned by the Walt Disney Company and Apollo Global Management, with each holding a 50% share.
 On 22 October 2019, French company Banijay announced its intent to acquire Endemol Shine from Disney and Apollo.
 On 30 June 2020, the European Commission approved Banijay's purchase of Endemol Shine.
 The purchase was completed on 3 July 2020.
-Several divisions kept the Endemol Shine name following the acquisition by Banijay.
+Endemol Shine Group now operates in-name-only.